LajosPolya/GraphQL-Hibernate-Reactive/README.md

 ### Actual Behavior
 The first Parent and its Child is fetched successfully.
-The second Parent is also fetched successfully but an exception is throw while the API tries to fetch the second Parent's child.
+The second Parent is also fetched successfully but an exception is throw while the API tries to fetch the second Parent's Child.